arcalot/arcalot.github.io/docs/arcaflow/running/setup.md

 In order to use Arcaflow, you will need to download the [Arcaflow Engine](https://github.com/arcalot/arcaflow-engine/releases).
 You can simply unpack and run it, no need for installing it.

-On Linux and MacOS, you may need to run `chmod +x` on the engine binary.
+On Linux and macOS, you may need to run `chmod +x` on the engine binary.

 ## Configuration